Specialist educational provision

 Gateshead's Pupil Referral Unit (PRU) is part of the Council's Behaviour Support Service and provides places for pupils with extremely challenging behaviour or who have been permanently excluded and is based at the Millway Centre at Sheriff Hill.
-For more information about referral and eligibility for a placement at the PRU visit their website or contact 0191 420 0606.
+For more information about referral and eligibility for a placement at the PRU contact 0191 420 0606.

 Independent and non-maintained special schools and colleges

 You can find the independent schools that are accessed by children and young people in Gateshead by searching for 'Independent and Specialist Schools and Colleges' in the Education section of our Local Offer directory.